 Xanadu Gallery bases its name from the legendary city of Xanadu–where Kubla Kahn gathered the finest art and treasures from his kingdom.
 Xanadu is located in the arts district of Old Town, Scottsdale and houses its own treasures from Scottsdale’s best artists.
 Its showroom displays an eclectic mix of sculptures, glass art, and conceptual art.
 Additionally, local artists works can be found on Xanadu Studios–a virtual gallery with purchasable works from top-selling artists.

 The Center for Creative Photography is located at the University of Arizona and is recognized as one of the finest academic art museums for the history of photography.
 The center was co-founded in 1975 by famed photographer Ansel Adams.
 Adam’s career spans seven decades and is renowned for his influential portraits, stills, and landscapes–notably of the American West.
-The Ansel Adams Archive at the Center for Creative Photography includes 2,500 fine prints from Adams remarkable career.
+The Center for Creative Photography includes 2,500 fine prints from Adams remarkable career.
 Additionally, it includes memorabilia, unfinished writings, work prints, and equipment from Adams career.

 The Jerome Artists Cooperative Gallery is managed and maintained by artists committed to showcasing their work in the city of Jerome.
 The Cooperative Gallery opened in 1996 with 20 members.
 It has since grown in both location and size, as the 2,500-square foot gallery now includes the work of 33 exhibiting artists.
 Artists from around the state contribute to the gallery that includes a range of media and subject matter.
 Everything from recycled jewelry, ceramics, watercolors, and stained glass can be found at this kitsch gallery.